Physical Therapy

 Your plan may include a combination of:

-- speech and language exercises based on your needs
+- Speech and language exercises based on your needs

-- strategies to improve clarity and confidence in communication
+- Strategies to improve clarity and confidence in communication

-- voice techniques and education (when appropriate)
+- Voice techniques and education (when appropriate)

-- cognitive-communication training (when appropriate)
+- Cognitive-communication training (when appropriate)

-- swallowing strategies and exercises (when appropriate)
+- Swallowing strategies and exercises (when appropriate)

 What can I expect?